ainhoapergon/isa2024-healthcalc/README.md

 - Weight (in kilograms).
 - Age (in years).

-Both methods handle possible exceptions if the individual has any invalid parameter (explained ahead in the **Health Calculator Test Cases section**)
+Both methods handle possible exceptions (errors) if the individual has any invalid parameter (explained ahead in the **Health Calculator Test Cases section**)

 # Repository state